 Topolino’s Terrace has Mickey, Minnie, Daisy, and Donald each in an adorable art themed costume.
 Chef Mickey’s has Mickey, Minnie, Donald, Goofy, and Pluto traditionally known as the “Fab 5”.

 Although Chef Mickey’s has more characters, the costumes are much cuter at Topolino’s.
 I’m going to call this a draw and let you decide which set of characters you’d rather see.

-Topolino’s Terrace is at Disney’s Riviera Resort which is located near Caribbean Beach Resort, but not close to anything else.
-Chef Mickey’s is in Disney’s Contemporary Resort which is walking distance to Magic Kingdom.
+Topolino’s Terrace is at Disney’s Riviera Resort is located near Caribbean Beach Resort, but not close to anything else.
+Chef Mickey’s is in Disney’s Contemporary Resort which is within walking distance to Magic Kingdom.

 Our character experience at Chef Mickey’s was much better despite a worse table location than Topolino’s Terrace.
 We felt the characters at Chef Mickey’s did a great job of interacting with us and all the tables near us.